Lonely Kayakoy: A Ghostly Museum-Village

 Please dress conservatively.

-Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk approximately 2 miles over uneven and cobblestone surfaces, inclines and 100+ steps.
+Due to the nature of this tour, it is not recommend for travelers using walkers or wheelchairs.
+Travelers must be able to walk approximately 2 miles over uneven and cobblestone surfaces, inclines and 100+ steps.

 Cultural, Scenic, Walking Tour

 Tour Participation Requirements

 This experience is rated strenuous.
 Travelers must consider their physical fitness level and medical history when determining whether this tour is appropriate.
 Travelers with pre-existing neck, back, knee and/or shoulder injuries, cardiac conditions, asthma, diabetes, epilepsy, other heart or respiratory conditions or any other medical condition must take particular caution when selecting a tour categorized as "strenuous".
 If you have concerns, you must consult with your personal physician before engaging in any activity that may be too strenuous for you.

 This tour is not recommended to travelers with walking difficulties or who cannot manage steps.